 Solidarity, Peace and Social Justice

 5 - 8 July 2021, The Hague

-The European Association of Development Research and Training Institutes (EADI) and the International Institute of Social Studies (ISS) announce the 16th EADI General Conference, to be held in The Hague (Netherlands) from Monday 5 July to Thursday 8 July 2021.
-The conference will be hosted by the International Institute of Social Studies (ISS), one of Europe’s oldest and largest centres for research and education in the field of development studies.
-It will eventually be combined with the Development Dialogue, the annual European conference of PhD candidates working in development studies.
+The European Association of Development Research and Training Institutes (EADI) and the International Institute of Social Studies (ISS) announce that the 16th EADI General Conference, to be held from Monday 5 July to Thursday 8 July 2021, will take place entirely online.
+We will make sure that the conference also in its virtual format will become a very special event.
+It will benefit from the virtual hospitality of the International Institute of Social Studies (ISS), one of Europe’s oldest and largest centres for research and education in the field of development studies.
+The conference will be combined with the Development Dialogue, the annual European conference of PhD candidates working in development studies.

 Please follow the websites of EADI and ISS or the EADI Newsletter for any updates in the coming months.

 Meanwhile, if you have any questions or suggestions, please contact us.